Updated: Dec 8, 2022

 A nation is not run by rights and laws on paper but by effective rights.
-Effective rights are consequences of the values people hold in that nation.
+Effective rights are borne out of values that people hold in that nation.

 Consider college campuses in the US.
 You have free speech on paper, but if you dissent, you won’t get any opportunities.
 The effective code is tyranny on leftist matters.
 You effectively don’t have free speech.

 Consider the American south.
 On paper, you have a right to practice any region or not practice anything at all.
 In practice, the law in the south was -- become a Christian or starve to death.
 It was very hard to get a job for non-Christians.
 Many Christians even agreed with discrimination against non-Christians because businesses must hire people with similar core values, which meant vaguely-defined Christian values.